naninovel/docs/docs/guide/spreadsheet.md

 ## Example

-Find an example on how to set up and use the tool in the following project hosted on GitHub: [github.com/Naninovel/Spreadsheet](https://github.com/Naninovel/Spreadsheet).
+Find an example on how to set up and use the tool in the following project [hosted on GitHub](https://github.com/naninovel/samples/tree/main/unity/spreadsheet).

 You can [clone the project with a Git client](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [download it as a zip archive](https://github.com/Naninovel/Spreadsheet/archive/main.zip).